iWinston/typeorm-plus/README.md

 ## Todos

 ORM development is in progress.
-Readme and documentations expected to be soon.
+Api can be changed a lot.
+More documentation and features expected to be soon.
 Feel free to contribute ;)

-* add partial selection support
+* add partial selection support (lot of problems with partial selection.
+Is there real benefit for users to use it?)
-* in query builder should we use property names or table names? (right now its mixed)
+* in query builder should we use property names or table names? (right now its kinda mixed)
 * should all entities have a primary column?
 * think about indices
 * think more about cascades